Will Florida Atlantic cover the spread vs. Illinois? Betting Trends, Record ATS

 Additional Florida Atlantic Insights & Trends

-- Florida Atlantic is 6-1 against the spread and 7-0 overall when scoring more than 58.6 points.
+- When Florida Atlantic scores more than 58.6 points, it is 6-1 against the spread and 7-0 overall.

 Bet on this or any college basketball matchup at BetMGM